 Based on the aggregated watch history of all users, the algorithm finds currently most popular content.
 The assumption is that the more popular the content is, the more users will find it personally relevant.
 Moreover, public broadcasters produce a lot of content relevant to everyone independently of their tastes (such as news content).

 Trending is an algorithm which provides non-personalised recommendations, i.e. all users get the same content recommended.
 Individual preferences are not taken into account.

 This algorithm is commonly used as a fallback algorithm in case the main recommendation algorithm does not return any result for some reason.
-The PEACH website contains a tutorial explaining how to set up a fallback algorithm.

 The algorithm is divided into two notebooks: a task and a query notebook.

 The task notebook contains trending items computation as a function decorated with